zwu88/inDmajor/_portfolio/project1.md

 </p>

 <p class="about">
-The orchestra is currently led by conductor **Zhikai Wu**.
+The orchestra is currently led by conductor <strong>Zhikai Wu</strong>.
 It performs regularly at SAPU’s annual concerts and operates on a mature “audition–rehearsal–performance” cycle that emphasizes musical detail and continuous growth, presenting high-quality programs year after year.
 </p>
 ---